arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 plt.title('Box plot of artist_count')
 ```
 ![Screen Shot 2024-11-07 at 12 39 09 AM](https://github.com/user-attachments/assets/9b350c29-b660-4110-8001-05af634b3a34)

+>Based on the plot, there are only a few outliers, which means that most values are clustered closely together with only a few high values.

 ## Top Performers
 In this part of the analysis, we aim to identify the track with the highest number of streams and determine the most frequently appearing artists in the dataset.